pdfernhout/narrafirma/wordpress-plugin/narrafirma/readme.txt

 change logs, see the [GitHub repository](https://github.com/pdfernhout/narrafirma).

 == Upgrade Notice ==

+= 1.2.2 =
+This minor upgrade copies a few buttons (important to importing data) to some more useful places.
+It also fixes a few annoying bugs.

 = 1.2.1 =
 This minor upgrade adds the option to graph multi-choice questions against themselves,